Geneva's CERN hails delicate test on transporting antimatter as a scientific success

 The antiprotons were suspended in a vacuum inside a specially designed box and held in place by supercooled magnets.

 After easing them from the lab and onto the truck, the scientists transported the antimatter on a half-hour drive to test how — if at all — the infinitesimal particles could be transported by road without seeping out.
-The antiprotons were then taken back to the lab in Tuesday's final stage.
+The antiprotons were then taken back to the lab in Tuesday's final stage that concluded with applause and a bottle of Champagne.

 CERN spokeswoman Sophie Tesauri called the experiment successful.
 It was not immediately clear how many antiprotons had survived the entire journey, but roughly 91 of 100 were still there after the truck's trip.